kubernetes-sigs/kubespray/docs/cloud.md

 ## Provisioning

-You can deploy instances in your cloud environment in several different ways.
+You can deploy instances in your cloud environment in several ways.
 Examples include Terraform, Ansible (ec2 and gce modules), and manual creation.

 ## Deploy kubernetes